konst3/python_project/README.md

-# 1st semester python project at ECE upatras
-## Implementation of various single and parallel sorting algoritms in Python
+## Implementation of various single and parallel sorting algoritms in Python - 1st semester python project at ECE upatras

 ## How to run
-Install dependencies (Run this only the first time):
-\
-`
-pip install -r requirements.txt
-`

 Run main code via:
 \
 `